 Further information can be found on our English language requirements page.

 Months of entry

 This MSc focuses on how individuals construe the social world and the processes that underlie social judgment and behaviour.
-The programme draws on the research of outstanding academic staff working in the areas of social psychology, neuroscience, and cognitive science to provide unique, cutting-edge perspectives on humans as social beings.
+The programme draws on the research of outstanding academic staff working in the areas of social cognition, social endocrinology, socio-cognitive neuroscience, and judgement and decision-making to provide unique, cutting-edge perspectives on humans as social beings.

 The Division of Psychology and Language Sciences undertakes world-leading research and teaching in mind, behaviour, and language.

 Our work attracts staff and students from around the world.
 Together they create an outstanding and vibrant environment, taking advantage of cutting-edge resources such as a behavioural neuroscience laboratory, a centre for brain imaging, and extensive laboratories for research in speech and language, perception, and cognition.